systemslab/popper-paper/main.md

 reproducibility, but look at implementing it in today's cloud-computing world by treating an article as an open source software (OSS) project.
-We outline high-level guidelines for organizing an article's artifacts and make all these available with the goal of easing the re-execution of experiments and validation of results.
+We outline high-level guidelines for organizing an article's artifacts and make all these publicly available with the goal of easing the re-execution of experiments and validation of results.
 There are two main goals for our convention:

  1. It should apply to as many research projects as possible, regardless of their domain.
-While the use case shown in _Section IV_ pertains to the area of distributed storage systems, our goal is to embody any project with a computational component.
+While the use case shown in _Section IV_ pertains to the area of distributed storage systems, our goal is to embody any project with a computational component in it.
  2. It should be applicable, regardless of the underlying technologies.
 In general, Popper relies on software-engineering practices like continuous integration (CI) which are implemented